LouieNotHere/commodity/README.md

 # Features
 - The **Active Note Value** feature, which redirects you to the right sidebar when clicked from the list of ribbons.
 - The **Vault Value** feature, which pops up a window when clicked from the list of ribbons.
+- The **Wallet Value** feature, where you can see the amount of money stored from all calculations.

 # How to install it?
 1. Go to **Community Plugins > Browse**.